m-daros/labs-log-tracing/README.md

-The script will download and unzip JMeter into the jmeter folder
+The script will download and unzip JMeter into the *$PROJECT_HOME/jmeter* folder